xcart/xcart-docs/_pages/kb_en/modules/back_in_stock/admin.md

 </div>

 {% note info %}
-If the store is {% link "configured to run scheduled tasks" ref_lLqNzAaq %} all back-in-stock and price-drop-down notifications will be sent automatically as soon as the inventory and the price meet the subscriptions' conditions.
+If the store is {% link "configured to run scheduled tasks" ref_lLqNzAaq %} all back-in-stock and price drop notifications will be sent automatically as soon as the inventory and the price meet the subscriptions' conditions.
 So the store admin will need only to check the listings using the **Check products** button at the bottom of the page.
 {% endnote %}

 The **Catalog** -> **Watched products** section displays a list of products in demand (_Back in stock watchlist_ tab) and a list of products with a price drop-down request (_Price drop watchlist_ tab)